 I love the envelope budgeting system because it makes you become more aware of your money and how much is left in your budget.
 Plus, seeing your money go stings more than using your credit/debit card when shopping.

-While we don’t use envelope budgeting for all our expenses as we automate the non-negotiable ones, I’ve proven this method effective in many areas, most especially where we usually overspend such as groceries, entertainment, personal care, or eating out.
+While we don’t use envelope budgeting for all our expenses as we automate the non-discretionary ones, I’ve proven this method effective in many areas, especially in areas where we usually overspend such as groceries, entertainment, personal care, or eating out.

 Table of Contents

-I think of the envelope budgeting system as the classic, perhaps the simplest way to budget your money.
-It basically works by getting all or some of your paycheck and dividing it across all spending categories.
-You will assign an envelope for each category, write down the name of the expense (mortgage, rent, insurance, food and grocery, clothing, gas, and so on) on each envelope.
+I think of the envelope budgeting system as the classic, perhaps the simplest, way to budget your money.
+It basically works by getting all or some of your paycheck in cash and dividing it across all spending categories.
+You will assign an envelope for each category, write down the name of each expense (mortgage, rent, insurance, food and grocery, clothing, gas,etc.) on a separate envelope.

-You will then put the designated amount inside the envelope and use this money for such purpose until you get your next paycheck.
+You will then put the designated amount inside the envelope and use this money for the designated expense until you get your next paycheck.

 It’s up to you whether you want to do a monthly, weekly or bi-weekly budget.
-What’s important is you properly allocate your income into these categories and only use the appropriate envelope for your specific expenses.
+What’s important is you properly allocate your income into these categories and only use the appropriate envelopes for each of your specific expenses.

 So, for instance, if you’re going to the grocery one Saturday morning, you just need to bring your grocery envelope with you and only use the money from that envelope to pay for your food and groceries.

-Now, if you have to gas up, take out your gas envelope and pull out money there to pay for your fuel.
+When you have to gas up, take out your gas envelope and pull out money from there to pay for your fuel.
 If you happen to drop by a restaurant for dinner with friends, use the money from the dining out envelope.
-If you need to pay bills, also use the appropriate envelope.
+If you need to pay bills, also use the appropriately labeled envelopes.

-For every expense you make, take money out from the right category.
+For every expense you incur, take money out from the correct category.
 Following this method religiously allows you to pay for every expense without going over the budget.

 Nifty Tips and Tricks with the Envelope System